top of page

 Communication Counts

 Confidence doesn’t mean arrogance — it means composure.
-Many offices tell us that when they pass on new graduates, it’s rarely due to skill.
-More often, candidates seemed unsure, too casual, or failed to follow through.
+Many offices emphasize that when they pass on new graduates, it’s often not because of technical skill.
+They frequently point to confidence, follow-through, and communication as key factors during the hiring process.
 At TSDA, students learn early that how you write an email, return a call, or introduce yourself says as much as your résumé.

 Professionalism in Presentation